-Therefore Ace by DAISY does not claim to be a yes/no validator or a certification tool.
+It is impossible to perform a complete evaluation of accessibility requirements in a fully-automated manner.
+Some criteria require manual inspection and, consequently, Ace by DAISY does not claim to be a yes/no validator or a certification tool.
 It will not issue an accessibility score, percentage of conformance, etc. It is not intended to be used for repairing inaccessible content.
-The first version of the tool will not be interactive but will allow the development of semi-automated checks where a human is asked to manually inspect the content to complete the evaluation.
+In addition the tool will not be able to analyze encrypted content or any other DRM-protected EPUB that cannot easily be unpackaged.